akirak/org-starter/README.md

 - To load all files registered by `org-starter-define-file` into Emacs, use `org-starter-load-all-known-files` command.
 - To load all files in `org-starter-path` into Emacs, use `org-starter-load-all-files-in-path` command.

+### Helm interface to visit an Org file

+A separate package `helm-org-starter.el` provides a Helm command named `helm-org-starter` which you can use to select an Org file in various categories or create a new one in a known directory.

 ## License

 GPL v3